5 Foods To Eat When You’re Feeling Low-Energy and Overly Exhausted, According to an RD

 Photo: Stocksy/Milles Studio

 It’s pretty common to feel run down and drained in the current climate.
 (I mean, have you read the news in the last couple of years?)
-However, there is a difference between tiredness caused by a night or two of crumby sleep and a steady state of enervation that doesn’t seem to improve as the day—or week, or month—progresses.
+However, there is a difference between tiredness caused by a night or two of crumby sleep and a steady state of enervation that doesn’t seem to improve as the days—or weeks, or months—progress.

 Experts In This Article

 Where to begin?
-Many Americans are not only lacking in sleep quantity (research from 2016 found that a third don’t log enough zzzs) but also sleep quality—and both are paramount in determining your energy levels on a day-to-day basis.
-And believe it or not, your age itself is not necessarily to blame for low energy in women—there are a whole host of lifestyle factors that play a much larger role.
+If ME/CFS is ruled out, there are other factors that can contribute to feeling low in energy.
+For starters, many Americans are not only lacking in sleep quantity (research shows that a third don’t log enough zzzs) but also sleep quality—and both are paramount in determining your energy levels on a day-to-day basis.
+And believe it or not, your age itself is not necessarily to blame for causing low energy in women—there are a whole host of lifestyle factors that play a much larger role.

-The foods you eat throughout the day (as well as before bed) can also help or hinder the quality of your sleep.
-“Diet in particular may play a role in improving [your energy levels], as the foods you eat can help fuel your body and mind and keep you mentally alert and energized,” says Hultin.
-Below, she outlines the top foods she recommends eating more of throughout the day to help you feel more fueled and focused and less run down.
+Additionally, the foods you eat throughout the day (as well as before bed) can also help or hinder the quality of your sleep.
+“Diet in particular may play a role in improving [your energy levels], as the foods you eat can help fuel your body and mind and keep you mentally alert and energized,” Hultin says.
+Ahead, she outlines the top foods she recommends eating more of throughout the day to help you increase your energy to feel less tired and run down.

 1. Whole grains

-“The body needs carbohydrates for energy, and eating high-fiber, high-protein whole grains on a regular basis each day helps balance blood sugar and energy levels and provides a rich source of vitamins and minerals,” says Hultin.
+According to Hultin, carbs = energy.
+“The body needs carbohydrates for energy, and eating high-fiber, high-protein whole grains on a regular basis each day helps balance blood sugar and energy levels and provides a rich source of vitamins and minerals,” she says.
+The good news?
 There are so many delicious options to choose from, from brown rice and oats to amarantha, buckwheat, farro, and quinoa.
 Enjoy them for breakfast (as overnight oats and oatmeal), snacks (like oat bars and trail mixes), in veggie bowls with tofu or fish, or in stir-fry meals.

 2. Beans and lentils

-“Include high fiber beans and lentils in at least one meal per day, as the B-vitamins and iron support red blood cell production and are critical for addressing fatigue,” advises Hultin.
+Beans and lentils are often praised for their longevity-boosting benefits, but Hultin says they're also great for helping give you a midday boost.
+“Include high fiber beans and lentils in at least one meal per day, as the B-vitamins and iron support red blood cell production and are critical for addressing fatigue,” Hultin says.
 Beans and lentils are also packed with protein, which is essential for keeping you energized throughout the day.
 And because said protein comes from a plant, you’ll also get a good dose of vitamins and minerals that are energizing for your body, including electrolytes like potassium and magnesium.

 3. Leafy greens and cruciferous vegetables

 Green veggies, including leafy ones (like spinach and kale) and cruciferous veggies (like broccoli and brussels sprouts) have a plethora of vitamins that help fuel the body by supporting good gut health and a strong immune system.
-"When fatigued, you’re weaker and more susceptible to sickness, so keeping the immune system strong is pivotal," says Hultin.
+"When fatigued, you’re weaker and more susceptible to sickness, so keeping the immune system strong is pivotal," Hultin says.
 “Include greens with lunch or dinner daily.
 Eating them gives you a boost of fiber, anti-inflammatory antioxidants, and vitamin C to improve your gut, heart, and boost your immune system.
-They're also rich in fat-soluble vitamins, like vitamins A, E, and K.”
+They're also rich in fat-soluble vitamins, like vitamins A, E, and K," she says.

 4. Walnuts